Hide and Seek (1972 film)

 Hide and Seek is a 1972 British children's drama film directed by David Eady starring Peter Newby, Gary Kemp, Robin Askwith, Liz Fraser, Terence Morgan and David Lodge.
+The screenplay was by Mike Gorell Barnes.
 It was filmed on location in Deptford, south-east London.
 The film received a Royal premiere for the Children's Film Foundation's 21st anniversary, attended by the Duchess of Kent.

 Plot

 Keith, a.k.a. the Deptford Dodger, is a runaway from Borstal eager to join his dad, who has told him in a letter that he is leaving England.
 However, when Keith encounters two local children, he discovers that his father is actually planning a bank heist.